olneyhymn/ulsterworldly.com/content/post/elizabeth-adamson.md

 ---
 title: "Elizabeth Adamson"
-description: "The Barrons of Rock Hill circa 1935."
+description: "A godly wife is edified and comforted in her death by the ministry of John Knox."
 date: 2020-06-28
 short: false
 draft: false